 In A Song of Ice and Fire, it is not unexpected for noblemen to have bastard children.
-However, it is not typical for a noble to bring his bastards home and raise them with his own children.
-It is usually expected that he will see to the child's well-being to some degree.
+While it is not typical for a noble to bring his bastards home and raise them with his own children, it is usually expected that he will see to the child's well-being to some degree.
 A noble-born wife has the right to take insult at her husband's bastards being introduced into her household and being commensurate in rank with her legally-born children.

 Bastards whose parents are both of the nobility may be considered non-baseborn, although even a royal decree has considerable difficulty in removing the stigma of a bastard and trueborn children of a bastard might change their surnames to show their legitimate nature.
 For example, a legitimate son of a Waters might change his surname to Longwaters.